 Can a Part-Time Employee Be Paid a Salary?

-It’s a common mistake to classify a worker as exempt in order to pay the position a salary.
+It’s a common mistake to classify a worker as exempt in order to pay the worker on a salaried basis.
 Be aware that a title alone—such as “administrative assistant”— does not create an exemption.
-The employee must meet specific tests regarding job duties and salary amount to qualify.
-Note that most support staff and clerical workers do not meet the standard.
+Generally, the job duties and salary of support staff and clerical workers often do not meet the standard.

-For non-exempt employees, hourly pay is the preferred method—it’s a straightforward way to track regular and overtime hours, and may offer protection against pay disputes.
-However, if your ministry is strongly committed to this method of pay, there are certain FLSA rules you must follow.
+For non-exempt employees, hourly pay is the safer compensation method—it’s a straightforward way to track regular and overtime hours, and may offer protection against pay disputes.
+However, if your ministry is strongly committed to paying non-exempt employees a salary, there are certain FLSA rules you must follow.

-For non-exempt employees paid a salary, ministries need to:
+For non-exempt employees paid a salary, ministries should:

-Determine the hourly rate of pay.
-If your ministry chooses to pay a salary to a non-exempt employee, you’ll still need to track the hours.
-For every workweek, the employee must make at least the federal minimum wage of $7.25 per hour, as required by the FLSA.
-To calculate the hourly rate of pay each week, divide the salary amount by number of hours worked in that seven day period.
+- Determine the hourly rate of pay.
+If your ministry chooses to pay a salary to a non-exempt employee, you’ll still need to track the employee’s work hours.
+For every work week, the employee must make at least the federal minimum wage as required by the FLSA.
+To calculate the hourly rate of pay each week, divide the salary amount by the number of hours worked in that seven-day period.

-Check local minimum wage.
-Your area’s minimum wage requirements may be higher than federal standards—find your area’s local Wage and Hour Division office here, or consult with a local attorney when setting rates of pay.
+- Check local minimum wage.
+Your area’s minimum wage requirements may be higher than federal standards—your local Wage and Hour Division office can offer guidance specific to your area.
+Consult with a local attorney when setting rates of pay.